Pravinece69/Pravinece69/README.md

-- 👋 Hi, I’m @Pra_Rep
+- 👋 Hi, I’m @Pravin
 - 👀 I’m interested in...what to say
-- 📫 How to reach me ...it's not easy
+- 📫 How to reach me ...
+Don't try it

 <!---
 Pravin is a ✨ special ✨ repository because its `Pixel.md` (this file) appears on your GitHub profile.